microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 ## Step One: Pick the Tool and Target

 RAFT was built to streamline the execution of security tools against web sites and services.
-So it makes sense, then, to use RAFT, you need to

 RAFT comes with two registered tools:

 - [RESTler](https://github.com/microsoft/restler-fuzzer), a stateful REST API fuzzer from [NSV at Microsoft Research](https://www.microsoft.com/en-us/research/group/new-security-ventures/)
-- [ZAP](https://www.zaproxy.org/), a web scanner from the [OWASP Foundation](https://owasp.org/)
+- [ZAP](https://www.zaproxy.org/), a web scanner from the [OWASP Foundation](https://owasp.org/) that is configured to test REST API's.

 To register additional tools, please see please see the [Onboarding a Tool](how-to-onboard-a-tool.md) page.